 In 2007, the language experts at Babbel set out to make language learning easy, effective, and accessible to everyone.
-Fast-forward ten years and the four founders have multiplied into over four-hundred language enthusiasts — among them linguists, teachers, polyglots and content creators — who produce courses for fourteen different foreign languages from seven different native languages.
-That’s ninety-eight combinations of individually tailored courses.
+Fast-forward ten years and the four founders have multiplied into over four-hundred language enthusiasts — among them linguists, teachers, polyglots and content creators — who produce lessons for fourteen different foreign languages from seven different native languages.
+That’s ninety-eight combinations of individually tailored units.
 So how’s it working out?

 The numbers speak for themselves: Millions of people are paying to learn a language with Babbel, and that number continues to grow daily.